Yizi-ZHANG/Picgo-Images-BLOG/README.md

-# Picgo-Images-BLOG
+# Images
-This is the store place for my blog pictures.
+This is the store place for my pictures.